aguirrerjg/Liferay-Travels-Back/README.md

 `blade server init` or `gw initBundle`.
 This commands will download the Liferay bundle, which size is about 1GB.

 We will use the Liferay Portal 7.3 GA6 version.
 A Liferay service module is provided to be used during the workshop.

+## Step 2: Explore the APIs

+Once the bundle is initialized you can start the portal (running `bundles/tomcat-9.0.37/bin/startup.sh`) and log in.

+Once you are logged go to the url `http://localhost/o/api` to find the API Explorer and start exploring and trying the REST and GraphQL APIs.

+Try creating some users and adding them to the site.
+Then recover them using the REST and GraphQL APIs